indico/indico-user-docs/user_guide/conference_abstract_call.md

 ## Configure abstract submission

-From the same management page for abstracts, click on _Settings_ on the _Submissions_ raw, where you can "Configure abstract submission”.
+From the "Call for Abstracts" management page, click on _Settings_ on the _Submissions_ raw and enter the Configure abstract submission”.

 Write in an _Announcement_ you want to be displayed when users submit their abstracts.